 Parts of the beech forest in One Mile Creek and adjoining areas of subalpine shrubland and snow tussock grassland within the Ben Lomond Scenic Reserve.

-Crack willows line much of the Waipuna (Lake Johnson) shoreline.
 Wetland vegetation comprising a mix of rushes and sedges at the southern and northern end of the lake where there is an absence of crack willows.
 Pockets of rushland and sedgeland also in isolated shoreline areas where gaps exist in the willow cover.

 Swathes and scattered pockets of grey shrubland dominated by matagouri and mingimingi occupy the bluffs, rocky slopes and gullies on each of the roche moutonée landforms, as well as some hillslopes such as above the eastern shoreline of Waipuna (Lake Johnson).
-Some of these shrublands are interspersed with hawthorn, sweet briar and elderberry.

 Extensive patches of manuka (Leptospernum scoparium) and scattered specimens of bog pine (Halocarpus bidwillii) on the higher western slopes of Te Tapunui (Queenstown Hill).